dstmp/rosetta_sort/README.md

 ##Running the tests

-Go unit tests, run from the ./golang subdirectory -

-1. `export GOPATH=$PWD`
-1. `go test daniellesucher.com/heapsort/`
-1. `go test daniellesucher.com/quicksort/`

-Python unit tests, run from the ./python subdirectory -

-1. `python heapsort.py`
-1. `python quicksort.py`
+First, follow the installation instructions.
+Then, from the main directory of this repository:

+`./test.sh`

 ##Usage

-From the main directory of this repo:
+From the main directory of this repository:

 Python: